5 from 8 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 I’m switching things up a bit today with a different kind of recipe.
 This one is for our four legged doggy friends.
-However, despite the fact that I meant it for dogs, we humans could eat it too.
+However, even though I obviously intended these peanut butter banana dog treats for dogs, we humans could eat them, too.
 In fact, you could eat it alongside your dog.
-The hubs does. 🙂
+The hubs does. 😉

-And they are so easy to make.
-Once you’ve made your banana ice cream from frozen bananas, you add some peanut butter, then freeze.
+And these peanut butter banana dog treats are so easy to make.
+Once you’ve made your banana ice cream from frozen bananas, you add some peanut butter, then freeze it.
 Does it get any easier?!

 Frozen dog treats in plastic cups topped with little bones